 Bark color and texture

 Stems are cinnamon brown with flaky, peeling bark.
-They remain flat and do not prtrude outward from growing site.
+They remain flat and do not protrude outward from growing site.

-Opposite, single, coarsely toothed, 2 to 5 inch long oval to broadly heart-shaped.
+Opposite, simple, coarsely toothed, 2 to 5 inch long oval to broadly heart-shaped.
 Dark green leaves turn a yellow fall color.
-Petiole stalks are red.
+Leaf stalks are red.

 A single, 8 to 10 inch, flat-topped flower cluster (lacecap) composed of numerous fertile flowers surrounded by tear drop-shaped sterile outer petals (sepals).